indika/blog/_posts/2013-10-25-cooking-with-chef-solo.md

 Cooking with Chef feels like learning a DSL, and while I despise learning DSLs because of the shortness of their lifespans, I find cooking with Chef an necessity when it comes to managing a server.

 If you are like me, and like to experiment, then often things can go fubar.
-However, it's comforting to then experiment when you know you can get your system back up and running from scratch in 15minutes.
+However, it's comforting to then experiment when you know you can get your system back up and running from scratch in 15 minutes.

 # Concepts
-Cooking is simple. chef offers a means of declaring a server architecture, while being agnostic to the underlying platform. simple. however, the concepts and the roles they play were the biggest stumbling block I experienced.
+Cooking is simple.
+Chef offers a means of declaring a server architecture, while being agnostic to the underlying platform.
+Simple. however, the concepts and the roles they play were the biggest stumbling block I experienced.

 Chef was built to distribute to multiple nodes